 Museum Studies / Art History

 Art History is much more than a lifeless list of names, titles and dates.
 Rich and varied, art history is a dynamic product of creative individuals responding to and reflecting the views and beliefs of society, its pressures, tensions, its tragedies and its triumphs.
 At FAMU a broad foundation of coursework in art history guides students to understand the production of artwork and its aesthetic choices.
 Courses in art history include Art History I, Art History II, Modern Art, American Art, African Art and African-American Art and serve a basis for our students who wish to pursue a career in this discipline.
 Furthermore, art history serves as a way of intellectually connecting Fine Arts and Art Education majors to trends in artistic creativity.
-Arts Administration is a growing discipline with courses such as: Practicum in Art Management I & II, Practicum in Art Merchandising I & II.
-This concentration informs students about careers in galleries and museums in the roles of director, curator and art education as well as managing public art programs.
-Students have the ability to gain direct experience in the Foster-Tanner Fine Arts Gallery and around Tallahassee.
+Museum Studies is a growing discipline with courses such as: Introduction to Nonprofit Art Organizations, Exhibition Planning and Design, Art Museums and Society and Public Art Studies.
+This concentration informs students about careers in galleries and museums in the roles of director, curator and art education as well as managing public art programs and community outreach.
+Students have the ability to gain direct hands-on experience in the Foster-Tanner Fine Arts Gallery and around Tallahassee.
 They are also encouraged to interact with artwork in the Fine Arts Collection.

 The Foster-Tanner Fine Arts Center boasts two lecture spaces: East Room 205 has state-of-the-art Smartboard technology with two additional screens, a touchscreen computer and a wireless microphone.
 West Room 107 has Smartboard technology, a large projection screen and a touchscreen computer.